psantwani/NodeJs-catalogue/tips/become_better_node_developer.md

 Minor version change: Few new features added, but API change is backward compatible.
 Patch version change: Bug fixes.

-# The 12 factor application
+# The 12 factor application in building web apps
 - One codebase tracked in revision control
 - Explicitly declare and isolate dependencies
 - Store config in the environment